 The launch of Britain’s National Airline

 London Croydon to Paris Le Bourget quickly became the world’s busiest air route.
 Competition was fierce and British airlines found it very difficult to compete against the heavily subsidised continental airlines.
-AT & T Limited was the first casualty from the subsidised competition and went into liquidation in 1921.
+Aircraft, Transport & Travel Limited was the first casualty from the subsidised competition and went into liquidation on 28th February 1921.
+The British airlines were facing fierce competition from the heavily subsidised European competitors.
+As winter approached the three UK airlines that operated from Croydon found it increasingly difficult to compete.
+In December Aircraft, Transport and Travel limited suspend operations and by 21st February 1921 the other two British airlines, Handley-Page Transport and Instone Air Line also suspended operations.

 Imperial Airways was the forerunner of today’s British Airways.